bcgov/api-serv-cloud-infra/docs/aws-architecture.md

 Steps to create a VPC link:

 - Add a VPC link for HTTP APIs with existing vpc and choose subnets where our kong is deployed
 - Choose a security group that governs incoming and outgoing traffic to ALB.
-Update security group to allow inbound HTTP/80 traffic to ALB
+Make sure the security group allows inbound HTTP/80 traffic to ALB

 ##### Integration

 - Navigate to created API and navigate to the integrations screen
 - Select the route and add an integration using VPC link and it takes a minute or two to setup the ENIs

+##### Update ALB Listeners

+- Add a new listener that listens at port 80 and forwards traffic to kong target group

 ##### Future Work